Kenyan court orders suspected serial killer to be held for 30 days

 Since Friday, 10 butchered female bodies trussed up in plastic bags have been hauled from the site of an abandoned quarry in the Nairobi slum of Mukuru, according to the Kenya National Commission on Human Rights.

+The head of the Directorate of Criminal Investigations, Mohamed Amin, said Monday that Kalusha had confessed to murdering 42 women over a two-year period from 2022, and that his wife had been his first victim.

-Police said Khalusha was detained in the early hours of Monday, where he had been watching the Euro 2024 football match, after officers analysed the phone of one of his alleged victims.
+He was detained in the early hours of Monday near a bar where he had been watching the Euro 2024 football match, after officers analysed the phone of one of his alleged victims.

 “We are dealing with a vampire, a psychopath,” Amin said.